top of page

 The dry season from May to October is ideal for most travelers.
 This is also the annual migration of the Humpback Whales.

 Mozambique has a tropical climate with warm temperatures year-round.
-We can provide you with detailed weather insights.

 The currency is Mozambican Metical (MZN).
 If you need help with currency exchange or financial matters, we're here to assist.

 Mozambique is in Central Africa Time (CAT).
-We can help you plan activities based on local time.

 Voltage is 220-240V, and plugs are type C, F, and M. We can help you with power-related questions.